 REM 2% Settling Time=??

-Note: This is the way the game finds how quickly the aircraft regains neutral attitude in relation to the stability values below (when controls are released/relaxed) I wouldn't mess with it if I were you, unless you want to experiment.
+Note: This is the way the game finds how quickly the aircraft regains neutral attitude in relation to the stability values below (when controls are released/relaxed).
+These lines are commented, so have no effect on performance.

-MANESPD1 000kt - Minimum maneuverable speed while flying.
+MANESPD1 0kt - Minimum maneuverable speed while flying.

-MANESPD2 000kt - Fully maneuverable speed while flying.
+MANESPD2 0kt - Fully maneuverable speed while flying.

 CPITMANE 0.0 - Pitch maneuverability - how fast the jet reacts to pitch input. (note from shutter: Has a dramatic effect on turn performance.
 The higher it is, the better your turn radius)